PCAPredict/magento2/README.md

-#PCA Predict Magento 2 Integration
-##Quick instructions

-###Manual Install
+# **Manual Install**

+## From Git
+- Locate the **/app/code** directory which should be under the magento root installation.
+- If the **code** folder is not there, create it.
-- Create folder structure /app/code/PCAPredict/Tag/
+- Create a folder **PCAPredict** inside the **code** folder.

-####From Git
-- Clone the Git repository (https://github.com/pcapredict/magento2.git) to the folder you just created
+- Change to the **PCAPredict** folder and clone the Git repository (https://github.com/pcapredict/magento2.git) into **PCAPredict** specifying the local repository folder to be **Tag** e.g. ``` git clone https://github.com/pcapredict/magento2.git Tag```

-####From a .ZIP file
-- Download the .ZIP file from the [PCA Predict website](http://go.postcodeanywhere.com/l/52622/2016-03-15/b2zm2r "PCA Predict")
+## From ZIP File
+- Locate the **/app/code** directory which should be under the magento root installation.
+- If the **code** folder is not there, create it.
+- Create the folder structure **PCAPredict/Tag/** inside the **code** folder.
-- Extract the contents of the .ZIP file to the folder you just created
+- Extract the contents of the .ZIP file to the **Tag** folder you just created.

-####Composer Installation
-- Add the repository to your list of respositories:<br />
-<pre>composer config repositories.pca-predict vcs https://github.com/PCAPredict/magento2.git</pre>
-- Pull in the latest version:<br />
-<pre>composer require pcapredict/tag:^1.0.8</pre>

-#### Run install commands:
+## Magento Setup
+- Make sure you have the correct file and folder permissions set on your magento installation so that the magnento store can install the app.
+- Refer to the Magento 2 documentation for full instructions on how to install an app, the commands should be similar to the following:
 ```
+# This tells magento to install the app.
 php bin/magento setup:upgrade
 ```
-- You may need to run the following command to flush the Magento cache:
 ```
+# You may need to run the following command to flush the Magento cache so the app works correctly:
 php bin/magento cache:flush
 ```

-##Configuration Instructions
+# **App Configuration Options**

-The configuration for the extension is located under Stores > Configuration > PCA Predict > Settings.
+The configuration for the extension is located under *Stores* > *Other Settings* > **PCA Predict Settings**.

-Once you have entered your PCA Predict Account Code, visit your PCA Predict Account Dashboard to set up Address Validation, and (optional) Email & Phone Validation services, following the setup instructions to configure each new service on your website.

-### Main Options
+## Main screen
-- Account Code - Enter your PCA Predict Account Code here.
+- Account Code - Enter your PCAPredict Account Code here.
-- Field Mappings - These are some custom field mappings that allow our services to work in Magento 2.
-Normally, you shouldn't need to change these, but can do so if instructed by the PCA Predict Support team or your developer
+- Password - The password you used when you setup the account.

+## Logged in screen
+- Back-end custom javascript - This is for any custom javascript to be injected into the back-end of the website when the app loads.
+- Front-end custom javascript - This is for any custom javascript to be injected into the front-end of the website when the app loads.